Skip to content

 What each package does:

-• tailwindcss - Utility-first CSS framework
+• tailwindcss → Utility-first CSS framework for styling without writing custom CSS

-Update your vite.config.js:
+Update vite.config.js:

 import { defineConfig } from 'vite'